slavistan/howto-hana-odbc-setup/README.md

 /etc/odbc.ini -> /usr/local/etc/odbc.ini
 /etc/odbcinst.ini -> /usr/local/etc/ocbcinst.ini
 ```
-which will work around a bug in unixODBC which exists at the time of writing (2020/11/29) and causes unixODBC to search
+which will work around a bug in the SAP HANA ODBC drivers which exists at the time of writing (2020/11/29) and searches
-for the ini-files under /etc/ instead of the custom directory configured prior to compilation via the --sysconfdir
+for the ini-files under */etc/* instead of the custom directory configured prior to compilation via the *--sysconfdir*
-parameter (the author has been informed).
+parameter.
 Creating the above symlinks will fix all problems related to this bug.
+Alternatively, the environment
+variable *ODBCINI* can be set to the full path of the *odbc.ini* file.

 ## 3. Usage